milanzelenka/tempermonkey-scripts/README.md

-#templermonkey-scripts
+#tampermonkey-scripts
-Some tempermonkey userscripts created by me for better life...
+Some tampermonkey userscripts created by me for better life...

 ##more-hangouts.js